practicalnursing/practicalnursing.github.io/docs/Courses/Semester 1/PN1109 - Anatomy and Physiology I/Objective 1/Nine abdominal regions and four abdominal quadrants.md

 "Epi" is a prefix meaning "above or upon" and "gastric" means "of the stomach".

 The **hypochondriac regions** are located on either side of the epigastric region and just below the pectorals.
-"Hypo" means "under or below" and chondriac refers to the chest cartilage.
+"Hypo" means "under or below" and chondriac refers to the cartilage of the ribs.

 The **umbilical region** is amptly named, referring to the navel area and the location of the umbilical cord.